-The book is part of Arsenal Pulp Press’s Queer Film Classics series edited by Thomas Waugh and Matthew Hays.
-Copies can be purchased from the publisher as well as from most booksellers.
+The book is part of Arsenal Pulp Press’s Queer Film Classics series edited by Thomas Waugh and Matthew Hays, and is available from most booksellers.
 The 30th Anniversary DVD of Word Is Out is available here.

 Reviews of Word Is Out: A Queer Film Classic

 “Through its reading of this single film, the book advances a compelling and original frame for understanding the political transformations of the late 1970s—showing, quite brilliantly, how movement politics and film aesthetics were inextricably linked. […] Youmans is consistently interesting, whether discussing the political significance of the zoom technique in Word Is Out, or relaying an anecdote about one of the 140 video pre-interviews whose subjects did not end up making the final cut.
 That Youmans gives as much attention to this lost material as he does to the end result is in keeping with his argument that the film’s exclusions reveal the defining limits of gay liberalism—and thus the ambiguous heritage of our queer present.”

 — Damon Young, Film Quarterly, Summer 2012

 “Youmans’ considered approach reaps considerable rewards.
 By arranging [the book] alphabetically (E is for Editing, F is for Feminism etc.) he sidesteps conventional narrative and is able to leap between ideas in much the same way as the film does, enabling him to draw the reader into a many-layered story almost without them noticing.
 It’s a book that can easily be dipped in and out of but it also works well if read straight through, as apparently scattershot ideas build into a thesis that, whilst celebrating the film, also problematises it and is at times deeply critical of the editorial approach involved.”

 — Jennie Kermode, “Eye for Books” in Eye for Film